CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that clearly communicates specific capabilities (distributed tracing with named tools), includes natural trigger terms developers would use, and explicitly states both what the skill does and when to use it.
-The mention of specific tools (Jaeger, Tempo) and domain terminology (distributed tracing, observability, request flows) makes it highly distinctive and easy to match.
+The mention of specific tools (Jaeger, Tempo) and domain terminology (distributed tracing, observability, request flows) makes it highly distinctive and easy for Claude to select appropriately.

 DimensionReasoningScore